loizoshad/MCCKFuIM/README.md

-# mcckf_im: Maximum Correntropy Criterion Kalman Filter for Indoor Quadrotor-Navigation under Intermittent Measurements
+# mcckfim: Maximum Correntropy Criterion Kalman Filter for Indoor Quadrotor-Navigation under Intermittent Measurements

 This project is released under a GPLv3 license